Coronavirus COVID-19 RT-PCR test at Home for Bangalore (ICMR Approved)

-Available in Bengaluru only currently
+Available in Bengaluru (within city limits only)

-Sample Type: Nasal Swab (Home Collection)
+Sample Type: Nasal & Throat Swab (Home Collection within bangalore city)

 Prescription Required: Aadhaar Card Mandatory